Trump accuses Iran of 'blood lust' in U.N. speech but says there is path to peace

 Trump was tough on Iran and its leadership, with Iranian President Hassan Rouhani in New York for U.N. activities amid speculation about whether they might meet to discuss their differences.

-Rouhani was at his New York hotel, not in the U.N. chamber, during Trump’s speech.
+With an Iranian diplomat seated in Iran’s second-row seat for Trump’s speech, Rouhani was at his New York hotel, not in the U.N. chamber.

 In remarks to media on Tuesday Rouhani said he was open to discuss small changes, additions or amendments to a 2015 nuclear deal between Iran and six major powers if the United States lifted sanctions imposed on the Islamic republic.